rgbyang/RAG/README.md

 ## Getting Started

-1. Run "Vectorization.py" to vectorize your context and save it to local "embeddingsBert.npy" and "chunksBert.txt".
+1. Run "Vectorization.py" to vectorize (embedding) your context and save it to local "embeddingsBert.npy" and "chunksBert.txt".
-2. Run "RAG.py" to load "embeddingsBert.npy" and "chunksBert.txt" to memory, and output the anwswer to the terminal.
+2. Run "RAG.py" to load "embeddingsBert.npy" and "chunksBert.txt" to memory, make index for the embeddings, vectorize (embedding) your question, search related content to your question from the index, generate and output the anwswer to the CLI terminal.
 3. You can specify your context in "context.py", and specify your quesiton by changing the value of "question" in "RAG.py".

 ## License